alitaiz/imagecreat/DEPLOY.md

 ### 4. Install Git

-We'll use Git to get the project files onto the server.
+We'll use Git to clone the project from your GitHub repository.

 ```bash
 sudo apt install git -y